warashibe/next-dapp-docs/docs/quick-start.md

 )
 ```

-### Computed states
+### Computed Values

-You can also bind computed states which are basically [recoil selectors](https://recoiljs.org/docs/basic-tutorial/selectors) and based upon multiple global states.
+You can also bind computed values which are basically [recoil selectors](https://recoiljs.org/docs/basic-tutorial/selectors) and based upon multiple global states.

 Pass a `key : value` object with a `get` function inside the `value` as shown below.

-`bind` will figure out it's a computed state.
+`bind` will figure out it's a computed values.

 Thes states used to compute the value has to be passed to the component as well.
 In the example below, `sum` uses `count1` and `count2` so both values are bound to the component. `get(count1)` returns the current value of `count1` inside the compute function.
 See the [recoil docs](https://recoiljs.org/docs/basic-tutorial/selectors) for details.

 In the example, `sum` reactively cumputes the sum of `count1` and `count2` as soon as any of them changes.

-If you install `react@expoerimental` and `react-dom@experimental`, you can even use `async` function to compute the value with [React Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html) (Suspense), which is not officially out to the stable version yet.
+If you install `react@expoerimental` and `react-dom@experimental`, you can even use `async` functions to compute the value with [React Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html) (Suspense), which is not officially out to the stable version yet.

 ```javascript